 Nobody does much good by shouting – it’s a cordial business where you make a deal with your voice over the phone and contract points rarely change after that verbal handshake – but a tiny few authors consider the relationship incontrovertibly adversarial.
 You’re nothing but a suit in the employ of the greedy publisher.
-They’re correct in one sense: you wouldn’t be in business if you didn’t think you could make money by publishing their work.
+That’s correct in one sense: you wouldn’t be in business together if they didn’t expect to make money publishing your work.
 But trust me, there are lots of easier ways to get rich.
 I have heard some horror stories about shameful behavior that are almost beyond belief, but editors have hardly cornered the market on arrogance.

 Editors want their authors to succeed.
 Not for the money (they don’t participate financially in a bestseller, as the author and agent do), but for the satisfaction and the back-pats which accrue to their reputations.
 And while each author is justifiably concerned about one particular title, the editor has ten or twenty in various stages of publication, and is constantly reading submissions to buy still more.
 (That takes real understanding from the writer’s standpoint, again best expressed with a romantic metaphor: you’re seeing other people?)
 Most of the authors I’ve worked with are swell folks, but not every single one.
 What really hurts is when you’ve long loved the person on the page.
 I guess that happens to movie and music people too – I would imagine much more frequently.
 But even when a project is “snake-bit,” as we say down South, and formerly simple things seem to go wrong at every possible turn, bringing the wrath of everybody down onto you, there’s still that magic moment ahead: when you open the carton and get your first look at the baby you helped birth.
 You can still mist up — and in that instant, no matter what difficulties have gone before, it was all worth it.